 Weight

-Eight pounds for a pair of backcountry skis is heavy.
-When there are choices on the market that are under five pounds, it is difficult to justify lugging these up giant mountains with your hard-earned calories and muscles.
-The only justification is downhill performance.
-And lighter skis keep performing better and better.
+1932 grams for a backcountry ski is heavy.
+With options on the market that are under 1000g, it is difficult to justify lugging these up giant mountains with your hard-earned calories and muscles.
+The only justification is downhill performance, but lighter skis keep performing better and better.

-All the other skis we tested are at least a little lighter than the Corvus Freebird.
-Earlier in our ski testing, years ago now, we reviewed a few skis even heavier than these.
-Eight-pound skis five years ago were close to average, for human-powered skiing.
+Most other backcountry skis we have recently tested are at least a little lighter than the Corvus Freebird.
+Years ago in our ski testing, we reviewed a few skis even heavier than these.
+1900-gram skis a decade ago was around average for human-powered skiing.
 But technology just keeps improving, and skis get lighter while maintaining reasonable performance.
-Of course, as we note extensively in our main comparative article, in our Backcountry Ski Buying Advice, and in each product review, weight does enhance downhill performance, up to a point.
-All else equal, heavier skis are going to go downhill better than lighter skis.
-That means that this Top Pick Corvus Freebird is the best downhill performer in our test.
+Of course, weight enhances downhill performance up to a point.
+All else equal, heavier skis will go downhill better than lighter skis, and this ski is no exception.

 Firm Snow

-We pretty deeply discount hard and fast low angle backcountry ski performance.
-These conditions and terrain set up just aren't that common in the wild.
+We pretty deeply discount hard and fast low-angle backcountry ski performance.
+These conditions and terrain setup just aren't that common in the wild.
 Carving at high speeds on rock hard snow is more of a resort ski consideration.
 Nonetheless, these skis do pretty well in that context, especially considering their width.
-Of course, resort carving skis will beat the pants off the Corvus Freebird, but the torsional rigidity and mass do a good job of exceeding the performance of most of the backcountry skis we have assessed.
+Of course, resort carving skis will beat the pants off the Corvus Freebird, but the torsional rigidity and mass best the performance of most of the backcountry skis we've assessed.

 We look more closely at steep and firm ski performance in this review.
 This is actually a very common backcountry skiing situation, and one that is high consequence; you need your backcountry skis to grab predictably and reliably in slow, technical, steep, icy skiing.
-In these contexts, the weight and width of the Corvus Freebird could be an issue.
-When one is conditioned to methodical steep skiing, lighter skis come around easier, to a point, of course.
+In these contexts, the weight and width of the Corvus Freebird are a liability.
+When one is conditioned to methodical steep skiing, lighter skis come around easier.
+To a point, of course.
+Our test team has found that the sweet spot for weight for steep and hard skiing is something below the weight of the Black Crows Corvus Freebird.
+The same can be said for ski width.
+Steep and firm riding rewards a sweet spot of width, usually around 90mm.
+At 107mm, the Corvus Freebird takes a lot of leverage to get gripping on ice.
+We'd go with stiff, light skis around 90mm underfoot if we were choosing skis for just steep icy snow.

 Powder

 In so many ways, powder skiing is what we live for.
-Even a dedicated backcountry skier might spend an entire season chasing a few thousand vertical feet, on one or two days, of perfect deep powder skiing.
+Even a dedicated backcountry skier might spend an entire season chasing a few thousand vertical feet of perfect deep powder skiing on one or two days.
 Because it is so fun, we highly prioritize powder skiing performance.
-It isn't that common, though, and there is a vast range of skis and ski design considerations that make for excellent powder performance.
-High powder performance is relatively easy to achieve, technique-wise, and in terms of equipment.
-All modern skis of "normal" dimensions ski powder very very well.
+It isn't that common, though, and a very wide range of skis and ski design considerations make for excellent powder performance.
+High powder performance is relatively easy to achieve, technique-wise and in terms of equipment.
+All modern skis of "normal" dimensions ski powder very, very well.
 That being said, there are subtle differences.
-The Corvus Freebird is very floaty in powder and likes to go real fast in the softest of conditions.
+The Black Crows Corvus Freebird are definitely very floaty in powder and like to go really fast in the softest of conditions.
 It is more difficult to slow things down and ride shorter radius turns.

 The best powder skis we test float high in high speed turns and pop in all three dimensions in slower, shorter-radius turns.
-The Corvus Freebird excels in the former but require more work in the latter.
-The most versatile powder skis in our review bring a secret sauce of performance attributes that both wiggle and slay.
-The dedicated powder boards, though, don't handle non-powder skiing as well as the Top Pick Corvus Freebird.
+The Corvus Freebird excels in the former but requires more work in the latter.

 Crud/Poor Snow

 Like with stability, poor snow performance is enhanced by mass.
-Heavier skis bust through the crud better; also, wide skis are less likely to get grabbed, deflected, or thrown around by tough snow conditions.
-The Corvus Freebird, for these reasons, are very high scoring poor snow performers.
-In breakable crust, after correcting for differences in individual's technique, the Corvus pushes further into the spectrum of poor snow before requiring reversion to survival skiing tactics.
-The same can be said of sloppy "mashed potatoes" type snow, though our team found that in the most difficult of wet snow, the length, weight, and width of the Corvus is overwhelmed in low-speed survival slop snow turns.
-When you have to slow things down, smaller and lighter skis (to a point) are easier to maneuver.
+Heavier skis bust through the crud better.
+Also, wide skis are less likely to get grabbed, deflected, or thrown around by tough snow conditions.
+The Black Crows Corvus Freebird, for these reasons, are very high-scoring poor snow performers.
+In breakable crust, correcting for differences in individual technique, these push further into the spectrum of poor snow before requiring reversion to survival skiing tactics.
+The same can be said of sloppy "mashed potatoes" type snow, though our team found that in the most difficult of wet snow, the Corvus's length, weight, and width is overwhelmed in low-speed survival slop snow turns.
+When you really have to slow things down, smaller and lighter skis (to a point) are easier to maneuver.